zendesk/laika/README.md

   - simulate error state
   - simulate loading state
   - simulate subscriptions (pushing data to the client at any given point)
-- it can work in production code without affecting the size of the bundle (the toolkit is lazily loaded)
+- it can work in production code without affecting the size of the bundle (laika is lazily loaded)
 - captures the variables that were called for a given operation for assertions
 - **log** all the data passing through from the network (or whatever Links are after this one)
 - **record** your user story